Cybolic/weather-card/README.md

 Originally created for the [old UI](https://community.home-assistant.io/t/custom-ui-weather-state-card-with-a-question/23008) converted by @arsaboo and @ciotlosm to [Lovelace](https://community.home-assistant.io/t/custom-ui-weather-state-card-with-a-question/23008/291) and now converted to Lit to make it even better.

+This fork updates the icons to use [Meteocons](https://bas.dev/work/meteocons) and tweaks the styling a bit to my liking.

 This card uses the awesome [animated SVG weather icons by amCharts](https://www.amcharts.com/free-animated-svg-weather-icons/).

 ![Weather Card](https://github.com/bramkragten/custom-ui/blob/master/weather-card/weather-card.gif?raw=true)